 1 The Lord is my shepherd; I have all that I need.

-Dear Lord Jesus, you are my shepherd, my Good Shepherd.
-You give me everything I need and more than I want.
+Dear Lord Jesus, you are my shepherd, my very Good Shepherd.
+You give me everything I need, and more than I want.
 All I need in life is you, plus what you choose to give me.
-I believe this; help me when I fight it.

 2 He lets me rest in green meadows; he leads me beside peaceful streams.

-Even the most difficult places in life are like green meadows as long as you are there; and in the desert seasons of my journey and the drought like conditions of my heart, you quench my thirst with living water and give me a peace that passes all understanding.
+Even the most difficult places in life are like green meadows as long as you are there; and in the desert seasons of my life, and the drought like conditions of my heart, you quench my thirst and give me a peace I can’t get anywhere else.

 3 He renews my strength.
 He guides me along right paths, bringing honor to his name.

-By your grace I’ve learned to boast in my weakness, and pose and pretend less.
-For when I come to the end of my strength, you faithfully meet me there—granting me rest in my weariness and strength for my tired heart and body.
-I am so grateful that you have both marked the path for me, and that you yourself are my Way, Truth and Life.
-I want to honor your name much more than I want to go my way and get my way.
+By your grace I’ve learned to pretend less and boast in my weaknesses more; for when I come to the end of my strength, wits, and rope, you always meet me there—granting me rest in my weariness, and strength for my tired body and heart.
+Thank you for marking my path and determining my steps.

 4 Even when I walk through the darkest valley, I will not be afraid, for you are close beside me.
 Your rod and your staff protect and comfort me.